dotnwat/beals-conjecture/README.md

 The conceptual strategy for conducting a counterexample search is to compute all possible points `(a, x, b, y, c, z)` and then evaluate the expression `a^x + b^y = c^z`.
 If the expression holds and the bases do not have a common prime factor, then a counterexample has been found.

 The core challenge behind a counterexample search strategy is dealing with the enormous size of the space being examined.
 For instance, taking a maximum value for the bases and exponents of `1000` we end up with `1000^6` points.
 That number is so large that a 1GHz CPU that can do 1 billion cycles per second will take 1 billion seconds just to execute `1000^6` 1 cycle instructions.
-And even evaluating the expression `a^x + b^y = c^z` takes far more than 1 cycle, so we need to be smart about the search.
+Evaluating the expression `a^x + b^y = c^z` takes far more than 1 cycle, so we need to be smart about the search.

 First we will describe the simplest algorithm for conducting a counterexample search, and then iteratively refine it with  various optimizations.
-Next we will how scaling this simple algorithm hits a wall very quickly, and then describe additional optimizations that let us expand the search space over what is possible with the simple algorithm.
-The optimizations and search techniques we use have all been considered in previous efforts.
-Finally we'll describe our new implementation that distributes the problem allowing us to explore problem sizes larger than have been considered in previous efforts.
+Then we will show how scaling this simple algorithm hits a wall very quickly, and then describe additional optimizations that let us expand the search space past what is possible with the simple algorithm.
+The optimizations and search techniques described have all been considered in previous efforts.
+Finally we'll describe our new implementation that distributes the problem allowing us to further scale the problem sizes being considered.

 ## Generation 1 Algorithm

-The following is a naive algorithm for conducting a search that computes every combination of the points `(a, x, b, y, c, z)` and then checks if it is a counterexample:
+The following is a naive algorithm for conducting a search that computes every combination of the points `(a, x, b, y, c, z)` and then checks if the point represents a counterexample:

 ```python
 for a in range(1, max_base+1):